dojo/docs/dojox/geo/openlayers.rst

     });
    </script>

 You can also place polylines on the map.
 In this case, you will need to create a dojox.geo.openlayers.LineString geometry so that the points defining the polyline are geo-referenced.
-The follwing example shows how to create a polyline joining some major towns of the world.
+The following example shows how to create a polyline joining some major towns of the world.

 .. code-block :: javascript
  :linenos: